Hacking-Notes/BlueTeam/README.md

 Welcome to my GitHub repository!
 This repository is dedicated to sharing notes and resources related to blue team security, which focuses on detecting and preventing cyber attacks.
 Here, you'll find information on various aspects of blue team security, including email analysis, file analysis, log analysis, malware analysis, memory forensics analysis, and packet analysis.

-Live version of my notes **(Obsidian's syntax may break elements)**: https://hacking-notes.github.io
+<h3>Live Version of My Notes: <a href="https://hacking-notes.github.io" style="font-size: 18px;">https://hacking-notes.github.io</a></h3>

 ## Information

-Below, you'll find a breakdown of the hacking methodology and various hacking techniques:
+Below, you'll find a breakdown of the hacking methodology and various hacking techniques that is included in my notes:

 - In the email analysis section, you'll find resources and techniques for analyzing email messages to detect phishing attempts, spam, and other malicious emails.
 The file analysis section covers techniques for analyzing files to identify potential threats, such as malware or suspicious activity.